 Research Paper and Presentation (45%): The primary assignment of the course is an original research paper.
 You should develop and empirically test a theory directly related to one of the topics we cover in class.
 The empirical test may be quantitative (it can be observational or (quasi-)experimental) or qualitative.
 It is important that you put forth an original theoretical argument and explicitly state the hypothesis or hypotheses derived from this argument.
-Your paper must also have an introduction, a literature review, a discussion of variable operationalization and measurement, and a conclusion.
+To this end, your paper must have a section called "Theory and Hypotheses."
+Your paper must also have an introduction, a literature review, a discussion of variable operationalization and measurement, results, and a conclusion.
 The style of the paper should be that of an article published in a recent issue of the American Journal of Political Science.
 A one-page summary of your research paper will be due midway through the semester.
-These summaries will be discussed in class.
+These summaries may be discussed in class.